hpcaitech/ColossalAI/docs/model.md

 # Define your own parallel model

-## Write a Simple 2D Parallel Model
+Let's say that you have a huge MLP model with billions of parameters and its extremely large hidden layer size makes it impossible to fit into a single GPU.
+Don't worry, ColossalAI is here to help you sort things out.
+With the help of ColossalAI, you can write your model in the familiar way in which you used to write models for a single GPU, while ColossalAI automatically splits your model weights and fit them perfectly into a set of GPUs.
+We give a simple example showing how to write a simple 2D parallel model in the ColossalAI context.

-Let's say we have a huge MLP model and its very large hidden size makes it difficult to fit into a single GPU.
-We can then distribute the model weights across GPUs in a 2D mesh while you still write your model in a familiar way.
+## Write a simple 2D parallel model

 ```python
 from colossalai.nn import Linear2D
 import torch.nn as nn

 class MLP_2D(nn.Module):